-Plaque, Tartar, and Cavities: Even if you rate your oral hygiene routine an A+ it’s easy to miss the tiny crevices in your mouth while brushing and flossing.
-Plaque can build up as a result and turn into tartar, which is impossible to remove without a professional dental cleaning.
+Even if you rate your oral hygiene routine an A+, it’s easy to miss the tiny crevices in your mouth while brushing and flossing.
+Plaque can build up and turn into tartar, impossible to remove without a professional dental cleaning near you.
 Scheduling a dental cleaning every six months prevents erosion and cavities.
 As you may know, as cavities form, they don’t exhibit any signs.
 Only once the tooth has decayed will you experience a slight toothache.
-After the damage has occurred, you will have to visit your dental clinic in NE Calgary for a filling.
-Moral of the story is; these problems can easily be avoided with regular dental cleanings.
-Side note, a dental cleaning is less expensive than a filling, so if you’re trying to save money don’t miss your dental cleaning appointments.
+After the damage, you must visit your NE Calgary dental clinic for a filling.
+The story’s moral is that regular dental cleanings can easily avoid these problems.
+Side note, a dental cleaning is less expensive than a filling, so if you’re trying to save money, don’t miss your dental cleaning appointments.

 During your dental check-up, an X-ray will be taken of your teeth and jaws.
-An X-ray is a vital component of regular dental check-ups, as it allows your dentist in NE Calgary to determine any action that occurs below the surfaces of your mouth.
-X-rays enable your dentist to diagnose issues that are not visible to the human eye.
-Impacted teeth are an example of an issue that is often detected with X-rays.
-When teeth are impacted, they are unable to push through the gum line, commonly seen in wisdom teeth.
-In addition, X-ray imaging makes it possible to spot jawbone damage, decay, swelling, cysts, tumors, and abnormalities.
-Identifying any of these issues listed above early on is crucial in order to receive proper treatment.
+An X-ray is a vital component of regular dental check-ups, as it allows our dentist in NE Calgary to determine any action that occurs below the surfaces of your mouth.
+X-rays enable our dentist to diagnose issues that are not visible to the human eye.
+Impacted teeth are an example of an issue often detected with X-rays.
+When teeth are impacted, they cannot push through the gum line, which is commonly seen in wisdom teeth.
+In addition, X-ray imaging makes it possible to spot jawbone damage, decay, swelling, cysts, tumours, and abnormalities.
+Identifying any of these issues early on is crucial for proper treatment.

-Put Bad Habits in Check: When you visit a dental clinic in NE Calgary, your dentist is able to determine if any of your bad habits have affected your oral health.
-For example, nail biting, chewing on ice, and bruxism can cause oral damage.
-Your dentist can provide treatment to fix the issues and help you prevent them in the future.
+When you visit our dental clinic in NE Calgary, our dentist can determine if any of your bad habits have affected your oral health.
+For example, nail-biting, chewing on ice, and bruxism can cause oral damage.
+Our dentist in NE Calgary can provide treatment to fix the issues and help you prevent them in the future.